-Maria Garcia has been the Teacher’s Assistant for Kindergarten and 1st grade at St. Louis Catholic school for over thirteen years.
-She has truly enjoyed sharing her strong Catholic faith with her students, and feels privileged to be able to teach them about God.
+Maria Garcia teaches Spanish to elementary students through fourth grade.
+Prior to this year, she was the Teacher’s Assistant for Kindergarten and 1st grade at St. Louis Catholic school for over thirteen years.
+She has truly enjoyed sharing her strong Catholic faith with her students, and feels privileged to be able to teach them about God (and Spanish).
 Maria believes that showing each child love and compassion brings us all closer to God, and makes our world a better place to live.

-She is a proud mother of two boys; one, who is a soldier in the Army currently serving in Kuwait, and a thirteen year old 8th grader.
+She is a proud mother of two boys; one, who is a soldier in the Army currently serving in Kuwait, and the other a freshman in high school.
 In her spare time, she enjoys spending time with her family and her cat.

 You can reach Mrs. Garcia at: [email protected]

 Kim Hoang has worked at St. Louis as the Lunchroom Coordinator for the past 15 years.
 Nine years ago she also began working with our Extended Day Program.

 Her two children, Catherine and Andrew, both attended St. Louis through 8th grade.
 She is a familiar face to parents who come to help during lunch and to those picking up after school.